 When planting tubers, the buds must be max 5cm (2 inches) below the surface of the soil as they won’t flower well if planted deeply.
 Place the tuber in the shallow hole, cover with soil, firm down and water well.
-DO NOT cover with anything other than soil (ie mulch), as this will stop the tuber from getting the cold that it needs over the winter for it to flower well.
 To flower well, a peony needs 80 days of cold on the ground above its tuber.
 This cold does not have to be hard frosts, but the temperature needs be between 0-7°C for at least 500 hours.

 It is important to maintain a moist soil, never waterlogged, for your peony over the first year to ensure the feeder roots grow well and convert to storage roots (or tubers) to establish a strong plant.
 Once established, as long as peony plants are given water when it is really dry, they take very little care and practically look after themselves, giving joy and countless blooms for years.